ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 $ mbed import https://github.com/ARMmbed/mbed-os-example-blinky#mbed-os-5.11.0 my-blinky
 ```

-In this case, a directory named `my-blinky` will be created instead.

 <span class="tips">**Tip**: Running `mbed import` within an existing program will result in an error.
 To add a library to an existing project, use the `mbed add` command.</span>

 ### Updating programs and libraries